 You’d think a heart attack would be hard to miss.
-However, there are often no symptoms, or at least the symptoms are atypical.
+However, there are often no heart attack symptoms, or at least the symptoms are atypical.
 So, if you’re wondering “How do I know if I’m having a heart attack?” or want to know how to prevent a heart attack in the first place, you’ll want to read this.
-Lifestyle changes, cardiac screening and a new cardiac monitoring device can help.
+A Singapore cardiologist shares how lifestyle changes, cardiac screening and a cardiac monitoring device can help.

 How do I know if I’m having a heart attack?